SiestaChanz/Privacy-Policy/README.md

 ### 2. Third-Party Services
 > - The Siesta bot may integrate or interact with third-party services or APIs.
 Please be aware that the use of such services may be subject to their own privacy policies and terms of service.
-> - We are not responsible for the privacy practices or content of any third-party services.
-We encourage you to review the privacy policies of those services before using them in conjunction with the Universe bot.

 ### 3. Changes to the Privacy Policy
 > - We may update this Privacy Policy from time to time.
 Any changes will be effective immediately upon posting the revised Privacy Policy.